corretto/amazon-corretto-crypto-provider/README.md

 ### Gradle

-Add the following to your `build.gradle` file.
-If you already have a `dependencies` block in your `build.gradle`, you can add the ACCP line to your existing block.
+Add something like following to your `build.gradle` file.
-For more information, please see [VERSIONING.rst](https://github.com/corretto/amazon-corretto-crypto-provider/blob/main/VERSIONING.rst).

 ```groovy
 dependencies {